Munich in shock

 "State of emergency" in the morning

-Until the Wiesn reopened, the people in the Bavarian capital lived through anxious hours.
-Hours of uncertainty.
+People in the Bavarian capital lived through anxious hours of uncertainty until the Wiesn reopened.
 "There is a state of emergency.
 Police and helicopters are circling over the city, people are searching everywhere for clues.
-People are very anxious," reported "Krone" sports director Peter Moizi, who is currently in Munich, in the morning.
-The authorities subsequently sent a warning message to cell phones in Munich.
+People are very anxious," reported "Krone" sports boss Moizi, who is currently in Munich, in the morning.
+The authorities subsequently sent out a warning message to cell phones in Munich.
 It warned of "extreme danger".

 Son (57) caused family bloodbath